-- (1) Subject to the radio spectrum regulations, a spectrum licensee may assign the whole or any part of a spectrum licence. - (2) The radio spectrum regulations may restrict assignments of certain spectrum licences or identify circumstances in which spectrum licences are to be varied, issued or cancelled in the context of assignments. - (3) The parties to an assignment under Subsection (1) of the whole, or any part of, a spectrum licence that involves - (a) a change in the spectrum licensee; or - (b) the issue of a replacement spectrum licence; or - (c) the variation of the conditions of an existing spectrum licence; or - (d) the cancellation of one or more existing spectrum licences, shall give to NICTA such information about the assignment as NICTA requires (if any) for the purpose of amending the public register to take account of the assignment.
+(1) Subject to the radio spectrum regulations, a spectrum licensee may assign the whole or any part of a spectrum licence.

+(2) The radio spectrum regulations may restrict assignments of certain spectrum licences or identify circumstances in which spectrum licences are to be varied, issued or cancelled in the context of assignments.

+(3) The parties to an assignment under Subsection (1) of the whole, or any part of, a spectrum licence that involves - shall give to NICTA such information about the assignment as NICTA requires (if any) for the purpose of amending the public register to take account of the assignment.